graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 - Argument parsing now occurs during validation
 - Fields and arguments can have custom parsers applied, which will catch more coercion errors during validation rather than execution
+- Fields can configure validation code for argument values which will run during the validation stage
 - Validation rules can execute after arguments have been parsed
 - Complexity analyzer rewritten; can examine arguments to facilitate analysis
 - Federation support is simplified and Federation 2 is supported